chepkok3/awesome-books/README.md

 - **[What is the importance of the project?]**

-  - [The project serves the purpose of helping us understand use of JavaScript in creating websites and apps.]
+  - [The project serves the purpose of helping us understand use of JavaScript in creating websites and apps by creating a page that allows users to add and remove books.]

 - **[Question_2]**